Political activities of Elon Musk: United States

 In February 2025, Musk attended the Conservative Political Action Conference.
 Argentine President Javier Milei gave Musk a chainsaw, which is a symbol that Milei has used in campaigns for cutting public spending.

-In April 2025, Musk engaged in a very public dispute over tariffs with other figures in the Trump administration, particularly Peter Navarro who Musk called "truly a moron" and "dumber than a sack of bricks."
+In April 2025, Musk engaged in a very public dispute over tariffs with other figures in the Trump administration, particularly Peter Navarro who Musk called "truly a moron" and "dumber than a sack of bricks".
 Navarro had labeled Tesla a "car assembler" as opposed to a car manufacturer and dismissed Musk's opinions on tariffs as self interest.
 When asked to comment on the dispute Press Secretary Karoline Leavitt responded "Boys will be boys, and we will let their public sparring continue."

 In September 2025, Musk called the Anti-Defamation League a "hate group" and accused it of being anti-Christian in nature.

-In October 2025, Musk publicly described New York Democratic mayoral candidate Zohran Mamdani as "the future of the Democratic Party".
-In November he described Mamdani as "a charismatic swindler".